cjy-2001/cs311-gomoku/README.md

-# CS311 Final Project - Gomoku Algorithum
+# CS311 Final Project - Gomoku Algorithm

 Gomoku, or five in a row, is an abstract strategy board game where two players place a stone of their color on a 15x15 empty intersection.
 The winner is the first whose stones form an unbroken chain of five horizontally, vertically, or diagonally.